-Persons making campus collections for charity must also obtain prior permission from the Dean of

-Students.
-Campus collections for family crises and other emergencies may only be done through the Church on the Hill under the supervision of the Vice President for Student Life and Campus Minister with the help of the resident assistants and resident directors.
+Persons making campus collections for charity must also obtain prior permission from the Dean of Students.
+Campus collections for family crises and other emergencies may only be done through the Church on the Hill under the supervision of the Vice President for Student Life and the Dean of Students with the help of the resident assistants and resident directors.